escullion/banking-demo-basic/README.md

 # Banking Demo Basic

-Covers the basic functionality for handling accounts and processing transactions.
+Covers the basic functionality for handling accounts and processing transactions, secured used JWT.

-## Pre-requisites
+## Pre-requisites / Technologies used

 - Java 8
 - Spring boot 2.2
+- H2 in-memory database
-- Lombok - Install lombok IDE plugin, and enable annotation processing in your IDE
+- Lombok, to enable you need to install lombok IDE plugin, and enable annotation processing in your IDE settings
-- Groovy Spock for unit testing
+- Groovy Spock for BDD-based unit testing
-- RestAssured for integration test requests
+- RestAssured for BDD-based integration testing REST services
+- SonarQube for static analysis

 ## Building and running the app
 Building the app: